Batyan45/fast-tasks/README.md

 7. **Use inline action buttons that appear next to task names:**
    - **Edit Task** (pencil icon) - Click to open the tasks.json file at the exact location where the task is defined
    - **Stop Task** (stop icon) - Available for running tasks to terminate execution

+### View Mode (Group vs Flat)

+- Open Settings and search for "Fast Tasks: Flat List" to toggle the view:
+  - Off (default): tasks grouped by folders when multiple folders are open
+  - On: a single flat list of all tasks; labels show `Folder / Task`

 ### Keyboard Shortcuts
 - `Ctrl+Shift+P` or `Cmd+Shift+P` (Mac) and type "Fast Tasks" to see all available commands